Abstract Mentor Program

 • Have a think about what information you want to share

-• Contact a mentor from the list below to discuss how to put together your abstract or have a go putting together one and then contact a mentor to go over it.
+• Contact a mentor from the list above to discuss how to put together your abstract or have a go putting together one and then contact a member to go over it.

 General Rules